 - Probability of Default ("PD") of the obligor as determined by the Company's internal credit rating for the instrument based on industry data and historical experience.
-Forward-looking information is incorporated into PD inputs by forecasting economic scenarios and adjusting the base case inputs for at least one more optimistic and pessimistic scenario. - Loss Given Default ("LGD") as determined by class of instrument based on historical experience of loss and recovery rates for similar instruments and other relevant industry data.
-LGD inputs are adjusted for impact of integral collateral and credit enhancements that are not separately recognised. - Credit Exposure at Default ("CEAD") which for revolving and non-revolving loan commitments, is the estimated drawn facility amount at the time of default, and for funded instruments, is usually the current gross carrying value of the instrument.
+Forward-looking information is incorporated into PD inputs by forecasting economic scenarios and adjusting the base case inputs for at least one more optimistic and pessimistic scenario. - Loss Given Default ("LGD") as determined by class of instrument based on historical experience of loss and recovery rates for similar instruments and other relevant industry data. - Credit Exposure at Default ("CEAD") which for revolving and non-revolving loan commitments, is the estimated drawn facility amount at the time of default, and for funded instruments, is usually the current gross carrying value of the instrument.

 At initial recognition, an instrument is Stage 1 unless it is credit-impaired and therefore POCI.
-Subsequently, the Company determines whether a significant increase in credit risk has occurred using a number of metrics, including comparing the Company's internal credit rating of the non-POCI instrument at initial recognition vs the reporting date.
+Subsequently, the Company determines whether a significant increase in credit risk has occurred using primarily the Company's internal credit rating of the non-POCI instrument at initial recognition vs the reporting date.
 The Company reclassifies an instrument to Stage 2 usually when its rating has declined by more than a specific number of notches or payments are 30 days or more past due, and to Stage 3 if it becomes credit-impaired, which is generally upon a default or when payments are 90 days or more past due.